plyotam/react-testing/README.md

         *   Displays all current waypoints.
         *   Click to select and open the editor.
         *   Quick delete button for each waypoint.
+        *   **Drag-and-Drop Reordering:** Change the order of waypoints by dragging them within the list.
 *   **Path Management:**
     *   **Path Name:** Editable name for the current path.
     *   **Import/Export:** Save and load paths (including waypoints and configuration) as JSON files.